csulbacm/ACM-Redux/static/data/minutes/2012-06-01/minutes.md

 			1. Vice-President:
 				1. Ian: Ian is here over the summer as well.
 				1. Ian: If you want access to the twitter, contact Ian.
-				1. Ian: If you are interested in getting started on a project over the summer.
-If you are interested contact Ian, or post something on the ACM facebook page.
+				1. Ian: If you are interested in getting started on a project over the summer, contact Ian, or post something on the ACM facebook page.
 			2. Treasurer:
 				1. Chris: We need to do some fundraisers, especially if we are going to have to pay for the faculty advisor.
 We should also restock.
 We need the funds for a costco run.
 				1. Sal: when is the costco run scheduled?